jonasbergqvist/saas-cms-visual-builder-workshop/README-7-Create-nextJs-app.md

 ![image](https://github.com/user-attachments/assets/614f283f-10b3-48e8-8a02-c44d79b56a0f)

 ## 7.4.
 Go to correct folder
+Write

+  cd next-js-app

-Write "cd next-js-app" in the terminal to go to your application
+in the terminal to go to your application

 ![image](https://github.com/user-attachments/assets/ef2f2ef4-9563-4bf4-ad8a-deac691647fb)

 ## 7.5.
 Start the application
+Write

+  npm run dev

-Write "npm run dev" to start the application
+to start the application

 ![image](https://github.com/user-attachments/assets/a07a75a4-3c59-41cc-8037-b6b3ea52fc35)